-At upper levels the accumulative contributions due to large-scale latent heating and parameterised convection explain most of the diabatic activity.
+At upper levels, the accumulative contributions due to largescale latent heating and parametrized convection explain most of the diabatic activity.
 Comparison of our simulations with the operational Met Office analysis shows a tropospheric extrusion wrapping around the cyclone centre might not have happened at the analysis time.
-This feature also appeared in the simulation with reduced parameterised convection.
+This feature also appeared in the simulation with reduced parametrized convection.

-The strongest diabatic activity occurred within the WCB and a tropospheric air mass displacing stratospheric air upwards that was also linked to the WCB.
-On analysis of the vertical structure of diabatic effects through the θ -tracers, it was found that in this particular system the ascending air formed by the WCB air stream consisted of two somewhat distinct regions at different vertical levels.
-In STDCON air within the higher of these regions was found to have experienced additional heating from parameterised convection.
+The strongest diabatic activity occurred within the WCB and a tropospheric air mass displacing stratospheric air upwards which was also linked to the WCB.
+On analysis of the vertical structure of diabatic effects through the $\theta$ -tracers, it was found that in this particular system the ascending air formed by the WCB air stream consisted of two somewhat distinct regions at different vertical levels.
+In STDCON, air within the higher of these regions was found to have experienced additional heating from parametrized convection.
 Despite this point, the upper region in REDCON extended to higher altitudes.
-This indicates that the release of CAPE by the convection parameterisation regulates the action of large-scale latent heating.
-Indeed, trajectory analysis has shown that with reduced parameterised convection, large-scale latent heating tends to eliminate convectively unstable regions in an abrupt manner.
-The isentropic level reached by ascending air masses within the WCB is important because the associated heating effects at upper levels are accompanied by PV anomalies and hence modification of the tropopause structure (e.g. Grams et al., 2011; Joos and Wernli, 2012; Chagnon et al., 2012; Martínez-Alvarado et al., 2013; Methven, 2013).
+This indicates that the release of CAPE by the convection parametrization regulates the action of large-scale latent heating.
+Indeed, trajectory analysis has shown that, with reduced parametrized convection, largescale latent heating tends to eliminate convectively unstable regions in an abrupt manner.
+The isentropic level reached by ascending air masses within the WCB is important because the associated heating effects at upper levels are accompanied by PV anomalies and hence modification of the tropopause structure